-PHY 221.
+PHY 201.
+Algebra-Based Physics I (3) The first of a two-semester sequence in physics.
+The course covers Newtonian mechanics and includes kinematics in one and two dimensions, Newton's laws of motion, work, energy, momentum, rotation of rigid bodies, gravitation and oscillatory motion.
+Prerequisite: MTH 111 or equivalent.
+Corequisite: PHY 213.

+- PHY 202.
+Algebra-Based Physics II (3) The second of a two-semester sequence in physics.
+A survey of wave motion, classical electromagnetic theory and optics.
+Wave motion: mechanical wave, superposition, and standing waves.
+Electromagnetic theory: Coulomb's law, electric fields, electric potentials, Gauss' law, Ampere's law, Faraday's law and electromagnetic waves.
+Optics: geometric optics including reflection, refraction, mirrors and lenses; physical optics including interference and diffraction.
+Prerequisite: PHY 201 (a grade of C- or better in PHY 201).
+Corequisite: PHY 214. - PHY 213.
+Physics Laboratory I (1) Selected laboratory experiments paralleling topics covered in PHY 221.
+Corequisite: PHY 201 or 221. - PHY 214.
+Physics Laboratory II (1) Selected laboratory experiments paralleling topics covered in PHY 222.
+Corequisite: PHY 202 or 222. - PHY 221.
 Physics with Calculus I (3) The first of a two-semester sequence in physics.
 The course covers Newtonian mechanics and includes kinematics in one and two dimensions, Newton's laws of motion, work, energy, momentum, rotation of rigid bodies, gravitation and oscillatory motion.
 Prerequisite: MTH 121.
-Corequisite to PHY 213.
+Corequisite to PHY 213. - PHY 222.

-PHY 222.
 Physics with Calculus II (3) The second of a two-semester sequence in physics.
 A survey of wave motion, classical electromagnetic theory and optics.
 Wave motion: mechanical wave, superposition, and standing waves.
 Electromagnetic theory: Coulomb's law, electric fields, electric potentials, Gauss' law, Ampere's law, Faraday's law and electromagnetic waves.
 Optics: geometric optics including reflection, refraction, mirrors and lenses; physical optics including interference and diffraction.
 Prerequisite: PHY 221 (a grade of C- or better in PHY 221).
-Corequisite: PHY 214.

-PHY 331.
+Corequisite: PHY 214. - PHY 301.
+Thermodynamics and Statistical Mechanics (3) A survey of the laws, methods and concepts of thermodynamics and statistical mechanics: ideal and non-ideal gases, heat, work, internal energy, enthalpy, heat engines, entropy, chemical potential, heat capacity, phase diagrams.
+Prerequisites: PHY221 and MTH 122. - PHY 331.
 Independent Study Courses Content will vary according to the needs and interests of the students.
 These courses may be traditional courses in areas such as electronics, optics, and quantum mechanics.
 Credit to be arranged.
-Prerequisites: PHY 222 and MTH 122.
+Prerequisites: PHY 222 and MTH 122. - PHY 334.

-PHY 334.
 Introductory Biophysics (3) A course emphasizing the application of various principles of physics in constructing and simulating quantitative models of various biological processes: representative topics include quantitative scaling, applications of thermodynamics and statistical mechanics, chemical kinetics, genetic regulatory networks, protein-protein interactions, and multi-scale models.
 Prerequisites: PHY 222, MTH 122.
-Cross-listed as BIO 334.
+Cross-listed as BIO 334. - PHY 341.

-PHY 341.
 Modern Physics (3) An introduction to the special theory of relativity, atomic physics, Schrodinger equation and its applications, and nuclear physics.
 Prerequisites: PHY 222 and MTH 122.
 Course is offered upon program demand.